 A raw vegetable soup might sound very modern, but it is a true celebration of Cape heritage cuisine.
 With fresh produce such as vegetables the actual reason for the establishment of the Cape, the Company Gardens in their prime spoiled chefs and cooks of the old Cape with a spectacular selection.
 Quality produce are required for a flavoursome broth and any leftover stale bread was added for texture and as thickener.
 With the movement towards comforting vegetables, bowl food and honest, nostalgic flavours, the gazpacho is a culmination of tradition, technique, trend and taste.
-Chef Michelle Theron of Pierneef à La Motte Restaurant picks her seasonal selection of vegetables from a biologically grown garden on the estate.
-For Heritage month, she shared a recipe for a spring green gazpacho with Taste Magazine.
+The Pierneef à La Motte chefs pick their seasonal selection of vegetables from a biologically grown garden on the estate.
+For Heritage month, we shared a recipe for a spring green gazpacho with Taste Magazine.

 The honest flavours of spring vegetables and the earthiness of the broth are complemented by a wine that can match the freshness of the produce while not being overwhelmed by the complexities of the integrated flavours.
 Cellarmaster Edmund Terblanche recommends La Motte’s 2016 Pierneef Sauvignon Blanc.
 Initially sprightly and refreshing, the wine follows through with depth and an elegant minerality, making it a versatile partner on the dinner table and the ideal match for the spring green gazpacho.

-Try Chef Michelle's spring green gazpacho with all the little extras (lavender almonds, gin infused citrus & pickles on honey lavender granola crackers) or simply make the refreshing vegetable broth and sprinkle with the delicious Cape Winelands soup flavouring.
+Try the spring green gazpacho with all the little extras (lavender almonds, gin infused citrus & pickles on honey lavender granola crackers) or simply make the refreshing vegetable broth and sprinkle with the delicious Cape Winelands soup flavouring.

 For the Gazpacho: